- Posted by Silvia Natalucci

-- COMPETITIVENESS: to realize a supply chain and a production structure that allow to place on the market a recurring platform product, characterized by competitive development times and costs at international level.
+- COMPETITIVENESS: to realize a supply chain and a production structure that allow to place on the market a recurring platform product characterized by competitive development times and costs at the international level.

 How to reach the objectives?

-To this aim one initiative involved investigating the possible use of commercial grade electronic parts in spacecraft design has been promoted.
+To this aim one initiative involved in investigating the possible use of commercial-grade electronic parts in spacecraft design has been promoted.

 Usage of COTS components for space applications are already a reality for the following reasons:

 - better performances: applications are becoming more and more sophisticated and need state of the art EEE Components for their implementation

 - better availability compared to market non-availability of traditional level components due to diminishing sources

 - Reduced Cost of Ownership

 The question is not “COTS authorised or not“ but authorisation with which conditions (i.e. with which additional tests).